cswin/AWC/README.md

 degradation when applying the deep learning models to new testing do- mains.
-In this paper, we propose a novel unsupervised domain adap- tation framework, called Collaborative Feature Ensembling Adaptation (CFEA), to eectively overcome this challenge.
+In this paper, we propose a novel unsupervised domain adap- tation framework, called Collaborative Feature Ensembling Adaptation (CFEA), to effectively overcome this challenge.
 Our proposed CFEA is an interactive paradigm which presents an exquisite of collaborative adaptation through both adversarial learning and ensembling weights.
 In particular, we simultaneously achieve domain-invariance and maintain an